BrokenSpaghetti02/witernet-ai-agent/README.md

 Select ```Browse Files``` to select the PDF files for creating the desired knowledge base.
 This process will take some time depending on the system's resources.

 ## Step 7
-After the PDF files are process, ask away.
+After the PDF files are processed, ask away.

+If any issues or bugs are faced, please post an issue and I will get back to you shortly.